cloud-66-internal/help.cloud66.com/_rails/how-to-guides/deployment/bluepill-legacy.md

 permalink: /:collection/:path:output_ext
 ---

+## Overview

+Bluepill *was* Cloud 66's default process manager until May 2020.
+It has been replaced by [systemd](/rails/how-to-guides/deployment/systemd.html).
+The only servers still using Bluepill are those running Ubuntu 14.04 and below.

+<div class="notice notice-warning"><p>If your servers are <strong>not</strong> running Ubuntu 14.04 then you are reading the wrong guide.
+Please visit the <a href="/rails/how-to-guides/deployment/systemd.html">systemd doc</a> instead.
+</p></div>

 ## Commands

-When [bluepill](https://github.com/bluepill-rb/bluepill) is installed on your server, you can control your processes manually from your server command-line interface.
+If [bluepill](https://github.com/bluepill-rb/bluepill) is installed on your server, you can control your processes manually from your server command-line interface.

 A process Bluepill config is saved into a `.pill` file.
 Bluepill loads pill files for each process it manages.
 See also [Bluepill gem page](http://rubygems.org/gems/bluepill).

 When you add processes through Cloud 66 interface, they will be managed by Cloud 66.
 For instance if you restart your server, they will be automatically restart aswell.

-## Process names convention
+## Process naming convention

 Cloud 66 processes beging with "cloud66\_" and user processes with "user\_"

 ## Build your own pill file